 Some of the things that may create problems in the gut include an inadequate diet and lack of essential nutrients.

-Also using chemical drugs such as corticosteriods, antibiotics, anti-inflammatory drugs known as NASAIDS and hormones such as birth control pills that may cause gut problems.
+Also using hormones such as birth control pills, chemical drugs such as antibiotics, anti-inflammatory drugs known as NASAIDS and corticosteriods may cause gut problems.

 If you have been diagnosed with leaky gut syndrome this means that you have a problem also known as intestinal permeability.